jupyter-widgets/ipywidgets/docs/source/embedding.md

 ## Rendering Interactive Widgets on [nbviewer](http://nbviewer.jupyter.org/)

-If your notebook was saved with the special "Save Notebook with Widgets" action in the Widgets menu, interative widgets displayed in your notebook should also be rendered on nbviewer.
+If your notebook was saved with the special "Save Notebook with Widgets" action in the Widgets menu, interactive widgets displayed in your notebook should also be rendered on nbviewer.

 See e.g. the [Widget List](http://nbviewer.jupyter.org/github/jupyter-widgets/ipywidgets/blob/master/docs/source/examples/Widget%20List.ipynb)